ihsanrawi/tech-test-dotnet/README.md

 - Improved error handling by introducing `ErrorMessage` in `MakePaymentResult` and trycatch if update account fails
 - Introduce simpler Result pattern on `MakePayment` method and early returns for error cases.
 - Introduce `DataStoreType` enum to remove  magic string
+- Uses moq and AutoFixture for unit tests for mocking dependencies and test data generation

 ## Improvement
 - Implement proper Result<T> pattern on `MakePayment` method.